single-spa/single-spa/docs/single-spa-api.md

 ## registerApplication
 `registerApplication(name, activeWhen)` is the most important api your root application will use.
-It is described in detail inside of the [root-application.md docs](/docs/root-application.md#declaring-child-applications)
+It is described in detail inside of the [root-application.md docs](/docs/root-application.md#registering-applications)

 ## start
 `start()` is a function that must be called by your root application.
-Before `start` is called, child applications will be loaded, but will never be bootstrapped, mounted or unmounted.
+Before `start` is called, applications will be loaded, but will never be bootstrapped, mounted or unmounted.
 The reason for `start` is to give you control over the performance of your single page application.
 For example, you may want to declare registered applications immediately (to start downloading the code for the active ones), but not actually mount the registered applications